 Type of Account & Payment History

-Under each account, you’ll also see an overview with information such as the type of account, the highest level of credit you’ve had, term duration, date opened, current balance, scheduled payment amount, and your actual payment amount.
+Each account also has an overview with information such as the type of account, highest credit limit, term duration, date opened, current balance, scheduled payment amount, and actual payment amount.

 From there, you’ll see a month-by-month listing of your payment history on the loan or credit card.
-Each account will be categorized as Open, Negative, or Closed.
+The credit bureaus categorize each account as Open, Negative, or Closed.

 Most negative accounts generally fall off of your credit reports after seven to ten years.
 However, closed accounts in good standing can remain on your credit reports indefinitely.